The best flea markets, antiques & vintage shops in Bologna

 What to eat

-Second-hand stuff is good, but the main reason to visit Savigno is food.
+Second-hand stuff is good, but the main reason to visit Savigno is the food.
 Amerigo looks like an old family tavern, but it's one of the few Michelin restaurants in Bologna.

-Mercato di Medicina
+Mercatino di Medicina

 +300 exhibitors under the porticoes, in the squares and gardens.